|

 dreams, we shall find,

-there would immediately be observed something which connected it in all its
+immediately be observed something which connected it in all its transitions.

-thread of discourse might still inform you, that there had revolved in his mind
+discourse might still inform you, that there had revolved in his mind a

 conversation.